shivamjoshtech/Daily-Real-Time-Expense-Tracker-Expense-Web-Application/README.md

 This project is open-source and available under the MIT License.

 ---

 🧾 Expense Tracker App (MERN + TypeScript)
 A responsive and modern web application to track your daily expenses.
 Built with the MERN stack and TypeScript, it offers real-time data tracking, daily/monthly summaries, category-wise analytics with charts, and PDF export/print functionality.
 Simple UI, powerful features — everything you need to manage your money smarter.

+This is the Live Hosted Project at Lovable
 **URL**: https://lovable.dev/projects/fdfbf0ff-58ee-47c3-b985-b78e5dd4c2ed